theobald-software/helpcenter.theobald-software.github.io/projects/xtract-universal/docs/knowledge-base/run-xu-in-aws.md

 description: Run Xtract Universal in a VM on AWS EC2
 ---

-The following article shows how to run {{ productName }} in a virtual machine on an AWS EC2.
+The following article shows how to run {{ productName }} in a virtual machine on an AWS EC2 instance.

 AWS enables running virtual servers (instances) in the cloud, see [AWS Documentation: EC2](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/concepts.html).
 Theobald Software offers {{ productName }} as an [Amazon Machine Image (AMI)](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/AMIs.html) for the following customer purposes: